Welcome Back, Class of 2021!

 If you are interested in writing a senior thesis, please submit your signed statement of intent form (found below) by May 6, 2020.
 This must be on file for you to enroll in Soc 99A, a requirement for sociology concentrators.
 Joint concentrators will take Soc 99A/B through our department if sociology is primary concentration.

 Jocelyn Viterna, Sociology's DUS is available to meet with juniors thinking of writing a senior thesis.
 Please make an appoint with her (https://jocelynviterna.youcanbook.me) if you need help choosing a thesis topic, finding an adviser, securing funding for thesis research and for preparing and submitting human subjects research applications.

-- PhD Candidates and Lecturers Interested in Advising (Jan 2020)
+- PhD Candidates and Lecturers Interested in Advising (as of Dec 2019)

 - Thesis Deadlines